yiqiao-yin/Introduction-to-Machine-Learning-Big-Data-and-Application/interviews/swe-interview.md

     return fibonacci(n-1) + fibonacci(n-2)
 ```

-In this function, if \( n \) is 0 or 1, the function returns \( n \) itself (as the 0th and 1st Fibonacci numbers are 0 and 1, respectively).
-For any other value of \( n \), the function returns the sum of the Fibonacci numbers at positions \( n-1 \) and \( n-2 \).
+In this function, if $n$ is 0 or 1, the function returns $n$ itself (as the 0th and 1st Fibonacci numbers are 0 and 1, respectively).
+For any other value of $n$, the function returns the sum of the Fibonacci numbers at positions $n-1$ and $n-2$.
 This is a direct application of the Fibonacci sequence definition.

-However, it's worth noting that this naive recursive approach is not efficient for large values of \( n \) due to the significant number of overlapping computations.
+However, it's worth noting that this naive recursive approach is not efficient for large values of $n$ due to the significant number of overlapping computations.
 For larger values, more efficient algorithms (like memoization or iterative approaches) should be considered.

 ### Use Recursion to Check Whether a Number is in a Tree